laxatzi/blogPostCode/CSS/transitions/transitions.md

 In the example we manage to fix this by delaying the transition.
 If the user moves their mouse outside of .dropbtn, nothing happens for 400ms.

-If the mouse goes back into the element within that 400ms timeframe, the transition is canceled.
+If the mouse goes back into the element within that 400ms time-frame, the transition is canceled.

 Once 400ms pass, the transition starts as expected.